MischaU8/yumyum/display/hide-outliner-and-right-menu_9p4fY7JDeRc.md

 Uploaded: 2023-04-20

-yum yum Floyd here with a quick tip for hiding the outliner and right menu and plasticity if you'd like to maximize the viewport use the keyboard shortcut Ctrl
+yum yum Floyd here with a quick tip for hiding the outliner and right menu in Plasticity if you'd like to maximize the viewport use the keyboard shortcut Ctrl
 B to hide the outliner in right menu re-fire the command to bring them back